becketalservices/beas-cnx-cloud/docs/AWS/chapter4.md

 The DNS resolution must be set correctly to allow users and services to access your ingress controller from everywhere.
 Especially when using the automatic SSL Certificate generation configured in 4.5.1 Automatic SSL Certificate retrieval and renewal.

 The script detects the currently running services by name, get the configured load balances and then creates Route53 CNAME entries in the appropriate Zones.
+Private Load Balancer get registered in the private zone only.
+Public load balancer get registered in both zones.

 To configure the DNS entry for your LB via script run: